-The research by a team of scientists from LLNL, Princeton University, Johns Hopkins University, and the University of Rochester was reported in a Nature Astronomy paper published online on April 16.
+The research by a team of scientists from LLNL, Princeton University, Johns Hopkins University, and the University of Rochester was reported in a Nature Astronomy cover article published online on April 16.

 “The discovery of large numbers of planets outside our solar system has been one of the most exciting scientific discoveries of this generation,” said LLNL physicist Ray Smith, lead author of the paper.
 “These discoveries raise fundamental questions: What are the different types of extrasolar planets and how do they form and evolve?
 Which of these objects can potentially sustain surface conditions suitable for life?
 To address such questions, it is necessary to understand the composition and interior structure of these objects.”

 Of the more than 4,000 confirmed and candidate extrasolar planets, those that are one to four times the radius of Earth are now known to be the most abundant.
 “Determining the interior structure and composition of these super-Earth planets is challenging,” Smith said, “but is crucial to understanding the diversity and evolution of planetary systems within our galaxy.”